Telimxan

 Telim Xan or Tilim Khan (حكيم تليم خان) (1742 – 1829), was an Iranian Azerbaijani poet, who wrote in Azerbaijani and Persian.
 His most important work, Telimxan Divani, has been printed several times.

 Biography

-He was born in Maraghey village in west of Saveh township and buried in the same village, however had several travels across the country, especially Shiraz, since he may have been of Qashqai descendant.
+He was born in Maraghey village in west of Saveh township and buried in the same village.
+However he had several travels across the country, especially Shiraz, since he may have been of Qashqai descendant.
 He is known for his poetry (Divan) and his memorial ceremonies are held annually.

 Poems

 His poems reflect social structure of his time and are a considered a source for investigating Iran in Qajar dynasty era and their attitudes.
 His poems had been translated in Turkish, Persian and Azeri.